freddybushboy/bento/README.md

+**🚧 WIP: this project is currently unpublished and serves as an evolving collection of ideasgit .**

 # 🍱 Bento - _for deliciously structured themes_

 Bento provides a highly structured, customisable theme spec and utilities for `styled-components that can be extended at both the brand and application level.
 Inspired by [Theme UI](https://theme-ui.com/theme-spec) and [Nebula](https://nebula.kaluza.com/).